inblocks/precedence/README.md

 }
 ```

 The `previous` field contains the parameter you provided.
 This parameter must be the identifier that was returned at creation time, you can not use your own identifier to link your records.
-If you want to link your record based on a label that you control, use the chain parameter (this is explain in the [chain](#chain-api-calls) section).
+If you want to link your record based on a label that you control, use the chain parameter (this is explain in the [chain](#chain-api-calls) section below).

 ## Chain API calls